Applied Physics, MS

 PhD in Physics @ Amherst

 If you are interested in doing a PhD with one of the faculty at UMass Boston, then you can apply to enter the PhD program at UMass Amherst.
-This allows you to choose your research adviser from amoung the faculty at UMass Amherst, as well as the faculty at UMass Boston.
-For details about the requirements for the PhD at UMass Amherst, and PhD advisers at Amherst, see the Amherst Physics Department website.
+This allows you to choose your research adviser from among the faculty at UMass Amherst, as well as the faculty at UMass Boston.
+For details about the requirements for the PhD at UMass Amherst, and PhD advisors at Amherst, see the UMass Amherst Physics Department website.